NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 10. You should not use any libraries other than `quadparts_prebuilt.lbr`, your `custom_*.lbr`, and your `LEDs.lbr`.
 11. Schematic symbols and wires should all be aligned to 0.05in grid (or, if you like, a 0.1in grid).
 12. Labels for nets (created using the 'label' tool) should need to placed on the net they label.
 This means the label's location (which is marked with a gray '+') needs to be on top of a corner or end of the net.
 This guards against "drifting labels" that seem to be attached to another net.

+### Selecting Parts

+The `quadparts_prebuilt` library has lots of parts in it, many of which you won't use.
+I've provided specific guidance about which options to select below.
+For resistors and capacitors, you need to use 0805 parts not the smaller and harder-to-place 0603 parts.
+If the resistor you need is not available in 0805, you'll need to create it.

 ### The Microcontroller